MoreDepth/google-homepage/README.md

 * CSS

 ### Experience
 It took me 3 days to build it out to a satisfactory level.
 I had to google my way around the definitions of some tags and how to use them - I'm still learning, though.
-But I have learned a lot!
+But I learned a lot!

 The **index.html** was pretty easy to write except for a few challenges with the icons, which I removed eventually.
 However, much of my time was spent on writing out the CSS properties to make the webpage come alive.